Home Birth Midwife Pennsylvania: The Honest Guide for 2026

 Pennsylvania Medicaid and insurance

-Pennsylvania Medical Assistance (Medicaid) covers planned home birth with a licensed CPM.
+Pennsylvania Medical Assistance (Medicaid) covers Certified Nurse-Midwife services as a federal mandatory benefit.
+Because CPMs are not licensed in PA, CPM-attended home birth is not Medicaid-eligible.
 Pennsylvania uses a managed care system through HealthChoices, with MCOs including Geisinger Health Plan, UPMC for You, Highmark Health Options, Aetna Better Health, and AmeriHealth Caritas.
-Coverage is real, but enrollment varies by midwife and plan.
+CNM home birth coverage depends on whether your CNM is enrolled with your specific MCO.

-If you have Pennsylvania Medicaid, ask any midwife you contact: Are you registered as a CPM in Pennsylvania?
+If you have Pennsylvania Medicaid, ask any CNM you contact: Are you currently licensed by the Pennsylvania State Board of Medicine?
 And are you enrolled as a HealthChoices provider with my MCO?
 These are direct questions with direct answers.
 If she is enrolled in your plan, your out-of-pocket cost may be minimal.
+See our PA Medicaid guide for details.

 For commercial insurance, the question you ask determines the answer you get.
 Here is the question that produces an accurate answer: